Vishwananda: Life

 In September 2015 he was granted the title Mahamandaleshwara by Nirmohi Akhada, the first guru outside of India to be awarded the title.

 On July 11, 2015, a peace pole and a certificate were conveyed to Swami Vishwananda.
 According to May Peace Prevail on Earth International, Vishwananda was honored for his outstanding accomplishments for world peace over the last 20 years.

-On July 2, 2016, he received the Bharat Gaurav Award, which felicitates Indian nationals with iconic personalities and remarkable achievements.
-Those who always encourage and empower each one to bloom into the next idol of tomorrow.
+On July 2, 2016, he received the Bharat Gaurav Award, which honors Indian nationals.